xuyu-cam/Deep-learning-for-genetic-prediction-of-complex-traits/README.md

 This repository houses and documents the codes used to train and test polygenic scores (PGS) of simulated traits under various settings using machine learning and deep learning methods.

-- **sparSNP**: Scripts that train and test genetic scores of simulated traits using the elastic net method (implemented through SparSNP).
+- **sparSNP**: Scripts that train and test genetic scores of simulated traits using the elastic net method (implemented through [SparSNP](https://github.com/gabraham/SparSNP)).

-- **Prsice2**: Scripts that train and test genetic scores of simulated traits using the P+T method (implemented through Prsice2).
+- **Prsice2**: Scripts that train and test genetic scores of simulated traits using the P+T method (implemented through [Prsice-2](https://choishingwan.github.io/PRSice/)).

-- **MLP Talos**: Scripts that train and test genetic scores of simulated traits using the MLP method (network structure and other hyperparameters search through Talos).
+- **MLP Talos**: Scripts that train and test genetic scores of simulated traits using the MLP method (network structure and other hyperparameters search through [Talos](https://github.com/autonomio/talos)).